dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

 - A _path_ is defined as a "_sequence of vertices connected by edges, with no repeated edges_."
 This is slightly different from how I originally learned it, which was no repeated vertices (and thus no repeated edges).
 [Wikipedia](https://en.wikipedia.org/wiki/Path_(graph_theory)#Walk,_trail,_and_path) says both definitions are fine as long as you're clear which you are using
 - The Java implementation of graphs in the slides uses a _bag_ for each vertex to record its adjacent vertices.
 Bags, which allow duplicate entries, are not in the Java libraries.
 The difference between a bag and a [Set](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/util/Set.html) is that a bag can contain duplicate items.
 Replacing the bag with [Set](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/util/Set.html)s disallows having multiple edges between the same two vertices, but I don't think this is a common case.
 In any case, if that was important, you could create a [Map](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/util/Map.html) for each vertex `a`, that mapped each neighbor vertex `b` to the number of edges between `a` and `b`
 - The standard depth-first search algorithm is presented: "_Mark vertex v.
 Recursively visit all unmarked vertices w adjacent from v_".
 For marking vertex v, you can use a `visited` `Set`
-- The Wikipedia canonical version is similar to the following:
+- The [Wikipedia version](https://en.wikipedia.org/wiki/Depth-first_search#Pseudocode) is the following:
 ```
 procedure DFS(G, v) is
-  label v as visited
+  label v as discovered
   for all directed edges from v to w that are in G.adjacentEdges(v) do
     if vertex w is not labeled as discovered then
       recursively call DFS(G, w)
 ```
-- The Wikipedia canonical iterative version is similar to the following:
+- The Wikipedia iterative version is the following:
 ```
 procedure DFS_iterative(G, v) is
   let S be a stack